-- If you have a slight odor problem with your litter, pouring a little baking soda into the litter will help absorb air-born odor (baking soda will get dumped with the waste when you empty the drawer).
+- If you have a slight odor problem with your cat litter box, pouring a little baking soda into the litter will help absorb air-born odor (baking soda will get dumped with the waste when you empty the drawer).

-- If your cat doesn’t like the idea of being in a closed litter box, you may need to keep the cover off at first to make it to go into it.
+- If your cat doesn’t like the idea of this enclosed litter box, you may need to keep the cover off at first to make it go into it.

 Omega Paw Roll works as advertised and resolves the problem of scooping your cat litter box every day.
 Even though this unit has some issues (as the urine odor after a while of using it), the overall performance of this unit as a self-cleaning litter box is the best in its price range (under US$50).
 For these reasons: